 Who Is Responsible for Fall Injuries?

 Many autumn accidents are preventable.
 Property owners, event organizers, and drivers all have a responsibility to keep others safe.
-If negligence—such as failing to clear walkways, ignoring dangerous conditions, or driving recklessly—causes an accident, injury victims may have the right to seek compensation.
+If someone is careless, like not clearing walkways or driving recklessly, it can cause an accident.
+Injury victims may have the right to seek compensation.

 How Jonathan Perkins Injury Lawyers Can Help